I work with older children and adolescents who are comfortable navigating a virtual platform independently.

 Approach to Therapy

-You will find therapy with me to be solution–oriented, structured and goal-driven.
+You will find therapy with me to be solution–oriented and goal-driven.
 Incorporated in sessions is client driven feedback, assessment of goals, and evaluation of progress.
-Goals are specific, measureable and time limited.

 Large goals are broken down into small, manageable pieces that can be implemented in

 a “step-by-step” manner.
 Therapy may be teaching oriented, directive in building new

 skills, and may involve assigning opportunities to practice/implement those skills.

 One of the most important goals of therapy is the transfer of skills and insights learned to

 the “real-world” environment.
 Often, maintenance or prevention oriented sessions will be

 scheduled (for a shorter duration or at less frequency) once symptoms have significantly

 Often people seek therapy to overcome unexpected or stressful life events and adjust to transitions.